x0techdad/terraform-module-repo-template/README.md

 This project defines a reference codebase structure, folder and file conventions and naming standards that can be used as boilerplate for Terraform Infrastructure as Code (IaC) in software projects.

-> **Note:** this is sample documentation - replace it with a brief description of your project or intended use of the code in this repository.
+> **Note:** this is sample documentation - replace it with a brief description of your project.

 Terrafor module [description of capabilities and resources created by module].